Alexandra David-Neel House

 She projects us into a future that she wanted full of freedom, knowledge and wisdom, like the life she had chosen with courage and stubbornness.

 Currently, the impact of this exceptional life is still visible, both in artistic circles (creation of an opera, writing of choreography, production of comic strips, documentaries, exhibitions, etc.) and philosophical, as shown by the extensive research on his texts and his explorations.

 It is therefore today, through the different but inseparable aspects of the work that we conduct (house, museum, garden) to reflect the tremendous diversity and modernity of his work.

 The Alexandra David-Neel House has been listed in the inventory of historical monuments since 1996.
 It has also been one of the 110 "Illustrious French Houses" since 2011, a prize recognizing the homes of personalities who have distinguished themselves in political history. , social and cultural.
 Samten Dzong has been part of the Federation of Writers' Houses and Literary Heritage since 2007.

-In the event of the lifting of sanitary measures, the visit of the villa is made by reservation by telephone.
+The visit of the villa is made by reservation required by telephone.